-When babies are born, “It’s a girl” or “It’s a boy” used to be the things parents were waiting to hear from the doctor or mid-wife.
-Now, parents have the option of finding out the biological gender of their baby long before birth.
-What they’re waiting to hear is “your baby is healthy!”
+When babies are born, “It’s a girl” or “It’s a boy” used to be the words parents were waiting to hear from the doctor or midwife.
+Today, parents have the option of finding out the biological gender of their baby long before birth.
+Now, they wait to hear “your baby is healthy!”

 We read and moderate every comment before it goes live on DrGreene.com.
 That means a live person reads the comment to determine if it meets our guidelines before it is posted.
 We encourage people from multiple points of view to express their opinions.
 We encourage real questions from readers.
 But we don’t allow comments that use pornographic or sexually suggestive or explicit language, contain false statements that may hurt others, or comments that disparage others, including name calling and bullying.

 In our opinion, many of the questions from teenage boys asking about their penis size during puberty were genuine and deserved to be posted.
 The ones that didn’t fit our criteria, we rejected.
 But clearly, this is a topic where boys are looking for answers.

 Scientific Studies on Normal Penis Size During Puberty

 Dr. Greene did a recent review of the scientific literature on normal penis size throughout puberty.
 The studies he found were old, had a small sample size, were contradictory, or were for a particular ethnic group.
 He was surprised to find no recent study with a large enough sample group and consistent methodology to be considered definitive.
 What he did find varied wildly.
 In some studies there may have even been national pride bias.